Human rights abuses of the Marcos dictatorship: Transitional justice

 Republic Act (R.A.)
 No. 10368 was passed by Congress in 2013 to provide reparations and recognition to victims of human rights violations during the Marcos regime.
 It allocated PHP10 billion from Marcos's ill-gotten wealth to distribute to human rights victims.
 It also set up a Human Rights Violations Claims Board to facilitate distribution.

 R.A.
 10368 also created the Human Rights Violations Victims' Memorial Commission "to establish, restore, preserve and conserve a Memorial Museum, Library, Archive and Compendium in honor of the human rights violation victims (HRVVs) during the Marcos regime".

 Marcos family denial

-Members of the Marcos family deny that human rights violations happened during the Marcos administration.
+Ferdinand Marcos has denied all allegations of his involvement in any human rights extrajudicial killings, enforced disappearances, and arbitrary arrests which were made towards human right violations which occurred during his presidency.

 On the stories of human rights abuses, Bongbong Marcos describes them as "self-serving statements by politicians, self-aggrandizement narratives, pompous declarations, and political posturing and propaganda."

-His older sister, Imee, denies that human rights abuses occurred during her family's regime and called them political accusations.
+His older sister, Imee, denies that their family is responsible for the human rights abuses that occurred during her family's regime and called them political accusations.
 According to her, "If what is demanded is an admission of guilt, I don't think that's possible.
 Why would we admit to something we did not do?"